dateng2016/notes/voice_agent.md

 name and phone number, business type, country and states

 ## 8.5 Shahriar

 analystics DB -> daily_sales_lead

 inbound_lead.py last API

 Use a differnt source (update the api in the analytics service)

 ## 8.13 AI Receptionist Frontend Setup Notes

 -   Modify the business hours
 -   Ordering link is not rendered in the frontend page
 -   Get rid of the menu link in the takeout section
 -   Hide the 3 sections -> dine-in takeout delivery

+## Moin 8.26

+-   Make the google business there again while changing.
+-   Set up google sheet